Pushing Tin: Cast

+Production

+In April 1997, it was reported Fox 2000 Pictures had optioned The New York Times Magazine article "Something's Got to Give" by Darcy Frey about air traffic controllers for adaptation to a feature film with Mike Newell slated to direct from a script by Cheers creators Glen and Les Charles.
+In September of that year, it was reported that John Cusack was in negotiations to star in the film.

 Reception

-Pushing Tin received mixed reviews.
-On Rotten Tomatoes, it has an approval rating of 48%, based on 67 reviews, with an average rating of 5.53/10.
-The site's consensus reads: "Solid performances by the leads, but the generic ending needs help".
+Critical response

 On Metacritic, it has a score of 47 out of 100, based on 29 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave it a grade C.

 Roger Ebert recommended the film.
 "The movie is worth seeing, for the good stuff.
 I'm recommending it because of the performances and the details in the air-traffic control center."
 Despite this, Ebert has some criticism of the plot and the ending.

+Box office

 It opened #4 at the box office.
 It grossed $8.4 million in its North American release, which did not make up for its estimated production budget of $33 million.

+Accolades

 The film was nominated for best casting in a feature comedy (Ellen Chenoweth) by the Casting Society of America, and was nominated for best sound editing (Colin Miller, Sue Baker, Ross Adams, Derek Holding, Jacques Leroide) by the Motion Picture Sound Editors.